Skip to content

 Mycenae- Stone Architecture

-Mycenae’s stone architecture is one of a kind and was influenced by several civilizations, including the Minoans of Crete.
-Palaces, fortifications, towns, and burial monuments were among the significant architectural remnants of the Mycenaean civilisation that were discovered as a result of archaeological investigations that got underway in the second half of the 19th century.
+Mycenae’s stone architecture is unique and was influenced by several civilisations, including the Minoans of Crete.
+Palaces, fortifications, towns, and burial monuments were among the significant architectural remnants of the Mycenaean civilisation discovered during archaeological investigations in the second half of the 19th century.

-The surrounding area is dominated by the Mycenaean strongholds that are perched above the cliffs and are enclosed by sturdy walls.
-The palaces, which are constructed in prominent places and include large building complexes and paved yards, are of great significance.
+The Mycenaean strongholds, perched above the cliffs and enclosed by sturdy walls, dominate the surrounding area.
+The palaces, constructed in prominent places and including large building complexes and paved yards, are significant.

-The enormously massive stone blocks that define magnificent defence buildings like the fortification walls of the Acropolis, the Lion Gate, and the Cyclopean walls are one of the distinguishing characteristics of Mycenaean architecture (the myth says that they were constructed by the Cyclops).
+The enormously massive stone blocks that define magnificent defence buildings like the fortification walls of the Acropolis, the Lion Gate, and the Cyclopean walls are distinguishing characteristics of Mycenaean architecture (the myth says that the Cyclops constructed them).

-This civilization’s architectural skills went beyond only physical structures; they also made significant advancements in the water and transportation systems.
-Mycenae’s fabled architectural creations are unparalleled in the entire globe and continue to have a significant influence on Greek history.
+This civilisation’s architectural skills went beyond physical structures and significantly advanced water and transportation systems.
+Mycenae’s fabled architectural creations are unparalleled worldwide and continue to influence Greek history significantly.

 1. Mycenae Atreus Treasury